 An MRI (magnetic resonance imaging) scan uses a magnetic field rather than x-rays to take pictures of your child’s body.
 The MRI scanner is a hollow machine with a tube running horizontally through its middle.
-Some children find it difficult to lie still for the scan – either because of their age or their medical condition – so we might suggest they are under sedation for the MRI scan.
+Your child will lie on a bed that slides into the tube.
+An MRI scan usually lasts between 20 minutes and an hour.

 Watch our short video about having an MRI scan or listen to our audio podcast.
 If you would like further advice about preparing your child for the scan, please ring the department’s play specialist on the numbers below.

 Is an MRI scan safe for everyone?

 No. If your child has a cardiac pacemaker or other metal devices in their chest or body, aneurysm clips in their head, dental braces within the last six weeks, or history of metal fragments in the eyes then the magnetic field of the MRI scanner may not be safe for them.
 Please call the department immediately when you get the appointment letter if you have any questions about safety.

 You (or whoever comes with your child to the scan) will need to know your child’s full medical history from birth to the present day, including any operations they have had and will need to sign a metal check form stating that it is safe for your child to enter the MRI scanner.
 If this information is not known we may have to cancel the scan.